Add budget to a campaign without relaunching it.

 Can I add more money to an active ad campaign?

 Yes.
-In AdFlint, active and paused campaigns can receive budget top-ups as long as the campaign has not ended, the selected platforms can still spend, and the user has enough credits.
+In AdFlint, active and paused campaigns can receive budget top-ups as long as the campaign has not ended, the selected platforms can still spend, and the new budget stays within your plan's monthly ad-spend limit.

 Can a user decrease the campaign budget from this flow?